-Let us briefly comment on the estimate on the control cost.
-Geometric bounds on the control cost have been previously obtained for small times in \cite{miller:04}, see also \cite{FCZ:00,zuazua:01}, for the heat equation on $d$-dimensional, compact, connected manifolds controlled from an open interior region $S\subset M$.
+Let us now briefly comment on the estimate of the control cost.
+Geometric bounds on the control cost have been previously obtained for small times in \cite{miller:04}, see also \cite{FCZ:00,zuazua:01}, for the heat equation on $d$-dimensional, compact, connected manifolds controlled from an open interior region $\omega\subset M$.
 They showed